vbchomp/gallery-of-horns/README.md

 Actual time needed to complete: Still not finished

+---

+* Lab 03

+Number and name of feature: Display a Modal

+Estimate of time needed to complete: 2 hours

+Start time: 115pm

+Finish time: 430pm

+Actual time needed to complete: 3 hrs 15 mins

 ## Reflections

 * Lab 01 - I struggled a bit getting my GitHub repo to merge with my local copy.
 I ended up getting flustered and needed to reclone my repo down.
 I was finally able to get the Lab done and hopefully I will be able to fix errors like this in the future, so I can stay on task better.
 I will do Lab 2 at work tomorrow.

 * Lab 02 - I figured out my forEach and got the map function to work.
 I wish I could have gotten the bootstrap working.
 I need to get this loaded in Netlify for submission.

+* Lab 03 - I had the modals and functions to show and hide the modal done very quickly.
+It just took forever trying to get them in the right spots on the pages to get the modal to render.
+Then I was really confused about trying to have the state updated from Main, since I do not have any of my functions on Main.
+So I was trying to figure out ways to do this.
+I had help from Joe (TA) to help me iron out my issues and then I tried the stretch goal, but think I was googling the wrong flavor of bootstrap.
+EVen Charlie sounded a little intimidated.
+I will try a stretch goal some day!!